louismullie/temp-data/markdown_final/6be6b414-a36c-4a1c-8e01-5cdfbc6eb1bb.md

 2. Etodolac, like other NSAIDs, can cause GI discomfort and, rarely, serious GI side effects, such as ulcers and bleeding, which may result in hospitalization and even death.
 Although serious GI tract ulcerations and bleeding can occur without warning symptoms, patients should be alert for the signs and symptoms of ulcerations and bleeding and should ask for medical advice when observing any indicative sign or symptoms including epigastric pain, dyspepsia, melena, and hematemesis.
 Patients should be apprised of the importance of this follow-up (see WARNINGS, Gastrointestinal Effects, Risk of Ulceration, Bleeding, and Perforation).

-3. Serious Skin Reactions, including DRESS: Advise patients to stop taking etodolac tablets immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see WARNINGS].
+3. **Serious Skin Reactions, including DRESS**: Advise patients to stop taking etodolac tablets immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see WARNINGS].

 ---